In the beginning there were a bunch of VHS video tapes.

 - Sound Forge Audio Studio

 As you watch this series, please forgive the audio and video issues.
-There’s a good reason why no one uses VHS tape anymore.
+There are very good reasons why no one uses VHS tape anymore.

 And as with all things important in life, it’s the message that counts.